Friends of the ABC – Who are We?

 Friends of the ABC in each state and territory are independent, non-profit community organisations.
 They have a diverse range of members, and earn their income from membership subscriptions, public donations and fundraising activities.
 They receive no government funding.
 Most have local groups that operate in regional and some metropolitan areas.

 Friends of the ABC engages in a range of activities at national, state and local levels.
-These include: informing the public, communicating with Members of Parliament and media, presenting submissions to government reviews and inquiries, addressing public meetings, conducting rallies and publishing newsletters.
+These include: informing the public, communicating with Members of Parliament and media, presenting submissions to government reviews and inquiries, Entertainment, addressing public meetings, conducting rallies and publishing newsletters.

 FABC is politically unaligned.
 It works for the best interests of independent and comprehensive national public broadcasting, challenging governments of any political persuasion that attempt to dismantle or interfere in the ABC’s independence.
+The Abc have been working with the likes of The Play lounge to help grow in all areas of Entertainment.

 FABC is critical of the actions of the present Liberal-National Coalition Government, which has slashed the ABC’s funds and is seeking to undermine the broadcaster’s independence.
 In the past, FABC has defended the ABC against attacks of both the Fraser Liberal Government and the Hawke Labor Government.